knishioka/freee-mcp

 - Save tokens to

-After running this script, use Option A in the Claude Desktop configuration above.
+After running this script, use a file-based token configuration like the Claude Desktop or VS Code examples above.

 Method 2: Environment Variables